 Handle your Apple Watch and its accessories safely

-Apple Watch, its power adaptor and Apple Watch Magnetic Charging Cable follow applicable surface-temperature standards and limits.
+Apple Watch, its power adapter and Apple Watch Magnetic Charging Cable follow applicable surface-temperature standards and limits.
 Even within these limits, sustained contact with warm surfaces for long periods of time may cause discomfort or injury.

 Here are some safety tips:

-- While charging, Apple Watch, its power adaptor and Apple Watch Magnetic Charging Cable should stay in a well-ventilated area.
-For example, if these devices are charging or plugged into power sources, they shouldn't be covered.
+- While charging, Apple Watch, its power adapter and Apple Watch Magnetic Charging Cable should stay in a well-ventilated area.
+For example, if these devices are charging or plugged into power sources, they shouldn’t be covered.

 - Use of mobile data on Apple Watch cellular models may make the device feel warm.